adityasankranthi/Robot-Assembly-Simulation-1/README.md

 ### Review

 #### Did I correctly anticipate the difficulties?
+Yes, most of the test cases i was able correctly anticipate because I spent a considerable amount of my time planning on pen and paper to stick to the classes/ADTs description before starting to code.

 #### How did the plan go?
+I think the plan went well because I've implemented most of my functions with if else statements like I initially planned, I did find an alternative way with switch cases but I choose to stick with if else conditions.
+I initially though that I could maybe track the indices of the parts with serial number(which I anyways could'nt because it was randomly generated) to use in FixedRobot because I miss understood that we were not supposed to use any local variables but after I've seen one of my colleague ask a similar question on piazza I got clarity and finally ended up utilizing a local variable to implement some of the methods.
 ### Preview

 #### What should I do differently for next week's homework assignment?
+I basically studied chapter 2 the day the assignment was given to get a better understanding of ADTs Then I've did the lab1 to get myself comfortable with debugging the code Then I've started planning my code according to the homework description and then finally coded.
+I think this approach has worked well for me and I want to stick to this routine but maybe I can study the chapter that is being taught before it is taught in class so that I can get more time to work on and understand the class better.

 #### Do I need more resources?
+I think the textbook and lectures were sufficient.
+On top of that piazza was very helpful.

 ## Optional Feedback